jhaddix/tbhm/discovery.markdown

 # Discovery

 ## Find the road less traveled

-This means find the application (or parts of an application) less tested:
+This means find the application (or parts of an application) less tested.
+In wide scoped projects the flagship application will most liekly be heavily assessed.

 - ^.acme.com scope is your friend
 - Find domains via Google (and others!)